mietek/haskell-on-heroku-website/pages/tutorial/index.md

 In this step, Halcyon restores the app’s install directory from your private storage.

-Your app is now ready to use again:
+Once again, your app is now ready to use:

 ```
 $ curl -X POST https://still-earth-4767.herokuapp.com/notes -d '{ "contents": "Hello, world!" }'